kkplein/ssm-doc/docs/ssm-admin.md

 ## Adding query filtering

-This requires adding on the server side first, see notes in (glossary.option.md).

 To set the filter for MySQL instances that are on the client side (with the **ssm-admin** tool), you can pass the `--qan-filter-omit` argument when you run `ssm-admin add mysql ...`, like this:

 ```